scalameta/metals/architecture.md

 ## Language Server

 `MetalsLanguageServer.scala` is an entrypoint to Metals.
 This class is responsible for handling LSP [lifecycle messages](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#lifeCycleMessages).
-Upon receiving initialize request, an instance of `MetalsLspService.scala` which is responsible for handling other LSP requests.
+Upon receiving an initialize request, an instance of `WorkspaceLspService.scala` containing a dedicated instance of `MetalsLspService.scala` for each workspace folder is created.
+Together they are responsible for handling other LSP requests.

 ## LSP endpoints

-The most important file of this project is `MetalsLspService.scala`.
-In this file, we implement all of the LSP endpoints.
+In `WorkspaceLspService.scala` we implement all of the LSP endpoints.
 All endpoints we use are defined in the `scala.meta.metals.lsp` package in 3 files:

 - `WorkspaceService.scala`
 - `TextDocumentService.scala`